-Council's Enforcement database.
-5.3 All complaints and allegations received, subject to the anonymity clarification, will be recorded onto the Local Planning Authority's Enforcement data base.
+6.16 All complaints and allegations received will be recorded onto the Council's Enforcement database.
 This will be updated as necessary.
-When a breach has occurred this will be recorded on the database and the information retained by the Local Planning AuthorityCouncil.
+When a breach has occurred this will be recorded on the database and the information retained by the Council.

-5.4 Comments and Complaints
+Comments and Complaints

-- 6.17 Hambleton District Council The Local Planning Authority is committed to providing an effective and efficient planning enforcement service.
-However, anyone not satisfied with the Service should first discuss any concerns with the Enforcement Development Manager.
+- 6.17 Hambleton District Council is committed to providing an effective and efficient planning enforcement service.
+However, anyone not satisfied with the Service should first discuss any concerns with the Development Manager.
 If you remain dissatisfied the Council has a formal Complaints Procedure, a separate leaflet is available explaining how to go about this.
-The Council will record and monitor the number of comments and complaints it receives about the service and these will be published in an Annual Report on the service. - 5.56.18 If anyone considers that the Local Planning AuthorityCouncil has not done sufficiently investigated an issue, or that the decision not to initiate enforcement action is not well-founded, they may also, in certain circumstances refer the matter to the Local Government Ombudsman, or apply to the High Court for judicial review.
-A leaflet explaining how to complain to the Local Government Ombudsman about possible maladministration by the Local Planning Authority is available, but it may be necessary to consult a solicitor about the possibilities of a legal challenge.
+The Council will record and monitor the number of comments and complaints it receives about the service and these will be published in an Annual Report on the service. - 6.18 If anyone considers that the Council has not sufficiently investigated an issue, or that the decision not to initiate enforcement action is not well-founded, they may also, in certain circumstances refer the matter to the Local Government Ombudsman, or apply to the High Court for judicial review.
+A leaflet explaining how to complain to the Local Government Ombudsman about possible maladministration is available from Council offices, but it may be necessary to consult a solicitor about the possibilities of a legal challenge.

-5.66.19 Monitoring & Review
+Monitoring & Review

-The Planning Service will publish data relating to the work of the Planning Enforcement Service as part of the Planning Annual Monitoring Report.
+6.19 The Planning Service will publish data relating to the work of the Planning Enforcement Service as part of the Planning Annual Monitoring Report.
 This will measure the Service's performance in relation to the current Service benchmarks.
 In addition the Service will monitor its performance in relation to targets, casework levels, type and number of notices served and cases resolved on a quarterly basis.
+Furthermore, this Local Enforcement Plan, and its standards, will be reviewed every 3 years.